2024 - 2025 Respiratory Disease Season

 As you prepare for respiratory disease season, here are some options to help keep yourself and your patients healthy:

-• Nurture pharmacy relationships: If you do not offer these vaccines in your practice, consider connecting with local pharmacies to ensure they stock the recommended vaccine.
+• Nurture pharmacy relationships: If you do not offer these vaccines in your practice, consider connecting with local pharmacies to ensure they stock the recommended vaccines.
 Confirm that your patients know where to access the vaccine.

 • Co-administer vaccines: The COVID-19, influenza, and RSV vaccines can be co-administered with each other and with other routine immunizations, such as Tdap.